0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

    /app/templates/index.html
   </pre>
 </blockquote>
-I decided that to pull that docker image and set it up locally to see what is in that /app/ directory.
+I decided to pull that docker image and set it up locally to see what is in that /app/ directory.
 </p>
 <br>

 <h4><i>Docker inspection</i></h4>

 <p>
-After setting up docker and running the image I could see the app.py source code:
+After setting up docker and running the image I could see the <code>app.py</code> source code:

 ```python
 from flask import Flask, request, abort, render_template